jboss-developer/jboss-jdg-quickstarts/eap-cluster-app/README.md

 - How to create and use an Infinispan clustered cache without having a JBoss EAP cluster
 - JBoss EAP cluster is independent of an Infinispan cluster
 - One JBoss EAP instance can use different Infinispan caches which are members of different Infinispan clusters
-- Programmatic cache configuration using Infinispan API
+- Programmatic cache configuration using Infinispan API and passing in a custom JGroups configuration file
 - File based configuration (administration application App1Cache)
 - Use CDI to inject the cache managers